NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_earth.rst

 The camera was carefully calibrated, with its intrinsic parameters (focal length, optical center, lens distortion) known.

 Five sets of images were recorded, at different times of day.
-Diverse illumination is very important for separating the albedo from ground reflectance and topography.
+Diverse illumination is very important for separating the albedo from ground reflectance and atmospheric effects.

 Since SfS processes grayscale data, the red image band was used.